machzqcq/page-object_framework/README.md

 Training
 ========

 This project is being used to demonstrate page object pattern for Test Automation in Ruby.
-From a very high level, the capabilities covered are:
+From a very high level, the capabilities covered:

 1. [Data-driven framework concepts] (http://www.seleniumframework.com/data-driven-framework/what-is-data-driven-framework/) using data_helper.rb
 2. [Page Object] (http://www.seleniumframework.com/hybrid-framework/what-is-page-object/)